 Novice Benchmark Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+This is my goal. l can do this with help. l can do this consi stent ly. l have provide d evidenc e to demons trate this.
 How can I exchange information and ideas in conversations?
 I can request and provide information by asking and answering a few simple questions on very familiar and everyday topics, using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can I can ask and answer questions about school, food or hobbies in an online conversation.
-I can text questions and answers about the type of restaurant we plan to go to tonight.
-I can respond to an e-invitation and ask questions about the event.
-I can write a post-it note in response to a discussion question.
-I can text a backroom chat response. ✓ How can I meet my needs in conversations?
-I can express basic needs related to familiar and everyday activities, using a mixture of practiced or memorized words, phrases, simple sentences and questions.
-Examples I can I can respond to online survey questions to say where I want to study abroad and when.
+Examples x • I can • I can ask and answer questions about school, food or hobbies in an online conversation. • I can text questions and answers about the type of restaurant we plan to go to tonight. • I can respond to an e-invitation and ask questions about the event. • I can write a post-it note in response to a discussion question. • I can text a backroom chat response.
+How can I meet my needs in conversations?
+I can express basic needs related to familiar and everyday activities, using a mixture of practiced or memorized words, phrases, simple sentences and questions. x • I can I can respond to online survey questions to say where I want to study abroad and when.
 I can add personalized birthday wishes to a friend on a social media site.
 I can respond to a text message asking for an alternative day or time for an appointment.
-I can ask questions to the online sales rep about an item. ✓ I can participate in a simple online exchange to get ready for an upcoming trip.
+I can ask questions to the online sales rep about an item.
 I can participate in a simple online exchange to get ready for an upcoming trip.
 How can I express and react to preferences and opinions in conversations?
+I can express my preferences or feelings and react to those of others, using a mixture of practiced or memorized words, phrases, simple sentences and questions. x Examples I can I can choose answers in an online personality survey.
+I can post clothing photos on a social media site and ask advice about which to buy.
+I can read a note from my roommate about evening plans and write a short response.
+I can tweet my opinion about a new movie in response to other tweets.
+I can react to my classmates' posts on an online learning tool.